microsoft/verus-proof-synthesis/benchmarks/VeruSAGE-Bench/source-projects/node-replication/README.md

 - All non-trivial proof/exec functions with ensures clauses extracted
 - State machine/tokenized state machine functions excluded
 - `exec/rwlock.rs` excluded (concurrency)
-- Only simple state machine field access included
+- Only one state-machine task kept, as it only involves simple state machine field access

 ## Acknowledgement

 Many thanks to the original authros of Node Replication.